silx-kit/pyFAI/doc/source/ecosystem.rst

 Developed by the Billinge Group, this commercial software is described in `arXiv 1402.3163 (2014) <http://arxiv.org/abs/1402.3163>`_

-xPDFsuite is an end-to-end software solution for high throughput Pair Distribution Function transformation, visualization and analysis.
-It provides a convenient GUI for SrXplanar and PDFgetX3, allowing the users to easily obtain 1D diffraction pattern from raw 2D diffraction images and then transform them to PDFs.
+xPDFsuite is an application that facilitates the workflow of atomic pair distribution function analysis of x-ray diffraction measurements from complex materials.
+It is specially designed to help the scientist visualize, handle and process large numbers of datasets that is common when working with high throughput modern synchrotron sources.
+It has a full-featured interactive graphical user interface (GUI) with 3D and 3D graphics for plotting data and it  incorporates a number of powerful packages for integrating 2D powder diffraction images, analyzing the curves to obtain PDFs and then tools for assessing the data and modeling it.
+It is available from diffpy.org <http://diffpy.org>.